konradwilk/xen/docs/misc/livepatch.markdown

 The size of these structures varies with the --build-id linker option.

+On ARM32 this section must by four-byte aligned.

 ## Hypercalls

 We will employ the sub operations of the system management hypercall (sysctl).